-- Interest rate.
-Interest is applied to the balance daily and will be paid annually to charities, community and sporting groups, and government agencies while schools will receive their payments quarterly.
+Interest is applied to the balance daily and will be paid monthly.

 Because of the special nature of this account, you will need to either apply online or at your local St.George Bank.
 The information or documents you will need in order to complete the application will be dependent on the type of non-profit group you represent: